mhaidarhanif/rewinds/README.md

 ## Remix Entry Files

-Since Remix v1.14, you might notice that the entry files are implicitly defined.
+Since Remix `v1.14`, you might notice that the entry files are implicitly defined.
 At the moment, if you need to deploy a Remix app I still suggest revealing or explicitly defining the entry files to make it work smoothly.
 Although this repo already has the entry files.

 ```sh
 npx remix reveal
 ```

+## Remix SEO Configuration

+As there's no official way to handle SEO related output for metadata and sitemap, here are the options ordered by stability and realibility:

+1. [`balavishnuvj/remix-seo`](https://github.com/balavishnuvj/remix-seo): Collection of SEO utilities like sitemap, robots.txt, etc. for a Remix Application
+2. [`chaance/remix-seo`](https://github.com/chaance/remix-seo): A package for easily managing SEO meta and link tags in Remix
+3. [`fedeya/remix-sitemap`](https://github.com/fedeya/remix-sitemap): Sitemap generator for Remix applications

 ## HMR Workaround

 > This setup has been done in this Rewinds template.

-To enable HMR, at least as per Remix v1.14, when not primarily using Express server only (like using Vercel and another server), we have to a separate Express server.
+To enable HMR, at least as per Remix `v1.14`, when not primarily using Express server only (like using Vercel and another server), we have to a separate Express server.

 If using pnpm, you also have to install `react-refresh` to resolve the HMR dependency: